 And it was good…

-Added about 8 months ago by Clare Amos
+Added about a year ago by Clare Amos

 GUEST BLOG: Biblical scholar Clare Amos asks why Christian thinking about ecology and the environment draws heavily on the Old Testament, but not so much on the New Testament.